clearhaus/3DSv2-api-documentation/source/index.rst

 included here for ease of access.
 This guide intends to be self-contained, such that you do not need to refer to the specification.

-Note: The following documents are all produced and copyrighted by EMVCo.
+Note: The following documents are all produced and copyrighted by `EMVCo <https://www.emvco.com/>`_.

 .. list-table::
   :header-rows: 1